10 New Construction Technology Trends

 Researched and Written by: Lexi Wood

 New technology is helping to rebuild the construction industry.
-From the earliest automated hand tools to the latest 3D printing and drone possibilities, the industry is booming thanks to new advances in equipment, machinery, and methodology.
-Discover how the latest tech can help your construction business thrive:
+From the earliest automated hand tools to the latest sustainable practices and 3D printing possibilities, the industry is booming thanks to new advances in equipment, machinery, and methodology.
+Below are some of the new building materials and technologies companies are coming out with.

 Building information modeling (BIM) design software is a smart 3D modeling and visualization process used to efficiently plan, design, construct, and manage buildings or infrastructure.
 By creating a shared resource of project data in one place, BIM helps keep architecture, engineers, managers, and stakeholders on the same page.